rmtew/peasauce/README.md

 #### Bugs

 * Disassembly: If f-line instruction has an invalid EA mode, disassemble as "dc.w $Fxxx".
-* UI: Disassembly text label placement should not happen in UI, as UI should not be m68k specific.
 * UI: Label placement should consider the case where a value happens to match a known address, like how Resource has #START+$50, where that might actually be $50 or whatever.

 #### Functionality